Are Induction Wok Burners/Hobs Any Good? – Pros, Cons & Advice

 There you have it!
 Everything you need to know about wok induction hobs.

 All the benefits of induction technology with the added bonus of wok cooking.
-However, as a relatively new technology, with only a few manufacturers making wok induction hob models, the freedom to use any wok pan and its usability of them is still somewhat limited.
-As great as the technology is, you’ll still never get that flame cooked meal.
+However, as a relatively new technology, with only a few manufacturers making wok induction hob models, the freedom to use any wok pan and its usability is still somewhat limited.